TusharVaishnaw/live-polling-sytem/README.md

 Open your browser and navigate to the local frontend address to start using the **Live Polling System**.

 ## Thank you for checking out the Live Polling System!
-Happy coding! 🎉
+Time to create some live polls! 🎯